-Our Piko Pal new parent support program brings families together with babies between zero to 4 months they meet once a week for 12 weeks on creating their own little community they talk about topics that they all decide on together.
+Our Piko Pal new parent support program brings families together with babies between 0 to 4 months.
+They meet once a week for 12 weeks on creating their own little community; they talk about topics that they all decide on together.
 We've done a mix of in person groups and virtual groups, depending on how comfortable the families are with meeting.
 Our Community Doula program which provides additional support to families during pregnancy birth and even after birth.
-We also are participating in Community events and resource fairs at the college's, we were at the March of Dimes March for babies just providing and disseminating information to the Community.
+We also are participating in community events and resource fairs at the colleges.
+We were at the March of Dimes march for babies just providing and disseminating information to the community.

-If you have any questions, you guys can email us or check up on our website and on behalf of healthy mothers healthy babies, we do want to thank you guys so much for your support and allowing us to provide the vital services to the families of Hawai'i.
+If you have any questions, you guys can email us or check up on our website.
+On behalf of Healthy Mothers Healthy Babies, we do want to thank you guys so much for your support and allowing us to provide the vital services to the families of Hawai'i.

-Trustee Akaka What is the percentage of your clientele that are Native Hawaiian?
+Trustee Akaka What is the percentage of your clientele are Native Hawaiian?

-Princess Ebbay Right now 51%, it did go up since COVID. we were able to provide a lot of services and we were able to distribute a lot of home test kits to many Native Hawaiian families.
+Princess Ebbay Right now, 51%; it did go up since COVID.
+We were able to provide a lot of services and we were able to distribute a lot of home test kits to many Native Hawaiian families.
 We did this with partnerships we have in the community.